 Pacific Northwest National Laboratory

-The Environmental Molecular Sciences Laboratory (EMSL) advances and integrates process-level understanding of complex systems across wide temporal and spatial scales by coupling observations, experiments, and theory with modeling and simulation.
+The Environmental Molecular Sciences Laboratory (EMSL) is a DOE scientific user facility at the Pacific Northwest National Laboratory sponsored by the Biological and Environmental Research Program.
+EMSL advances and integrates process-level understanding of complex biological and environmental systems across wide temporal and spatial scales by coupling observations, experiments, and theory with modeling and simulation.

 Structural biology expertise at EMSL includes a breadth of cutting-edge capabilities.
-Combining these with high-performance computing and complementary expertise in other areas enables correlative multimodal imaging and analyses.
+Combining these with high-performance computing and complementary expertise in other areas enables correlative multimodal imaging and analysis.

-- High-resolution cryo-electron microscopy (cryo-EM) determines the atomic-scale structure of proteins and protein complexes greater than ~100kDa and uncovers the molecular mechanisms regulating cellular processes.
+- High-resolution cryo-electron microscopy determines the atomic-scale structure of proteins and protein complexes to uncover the molecular mechanisms regulating cellular processes.

-- Cryo-EM characterizes cellular ultrastructure in microbial systems, providing clues into how organisms respond within a microbial consortium or to environmental stresses.
+- Cryo-electron tomography characterizes cellular ultrastructure in microbial systems, providing clues to how organisms respond within a microbial consortium or to environmental stresses.

-- Nuclear magnetic resonance spectroscopy measures the distance between protons to determine the structure of small proteins less than ~50kDa.
+- Nuclear magnetic resonance spectroscopy measures the distance between protons to determine the structure of small proteins less than 30 kDa.

-- Mass spectrometry examines the organizational relationship between protein complex subunits, providing insights into the molecular mechanisms driving enzymatic reactions in these complexes.
+- Mass spectrometry examines the organizational relationship between protein complex subunits and their post-translational modifications, providing insights into the molecular mechanisms driving enzymatic reactions in these complexes.